Important Update to Pre-Employment Checks

 Here are our top tips to ensure your vetting application isn't delayed unnecessarily.

-• Be honest – declare all convictions, cautions and involvement in criminal investigations
+• Be honest – declare all convictions, cautions and involvement in criminal investigations, in line with criminal record filtering arrangements.

 • Make sure you provide maiden names, dates of birth and addresses for all the people listed on your vetting forms